Our Perimeter Report

 A change of control regime for cryptoasset businesses under the MLRs was also introduced.
 This means that, from 11 August 2022, any person who decides to acquire 25% or more control of an FCA registered cryptoasset firm must receive prior FCA approval before completing the transaction.
 It is a criminal offence to acquire control of an FCA-registered cryptoasset firm without FCA approval.

-Recently, we have issued 2 consumer-focussed warnings relating to specific firms (Binance, Coinburp) and 3 notices to firms reminding them about their obligations including under sanctions and MLRs.
+We have previously issued 2 consumer-focussed warnings relating to specific firms (Binance, Coinburp) and 3 notices to firms reminding them about their obligations including under sanctions and MLRs.

 Lending